MakeOpinionGmbH/cpx-research-SDK-Flutter/README.md

 ## CPX Survey Cards
 First add the CPXResearch Widget with an easy config as in Getting Started (Expert) and leave the styles empty again.
-Now add the CPXSurveyCards Widget within in the Material App to display the Cards.
+Now add the CPXSurveyCards Widget within the Material App to display the Cards.
 ### Easy
 ```dart
 @override